http4k/http4k/src/docs/blog/meet_http4k/index.md

 * [Resilience4j](http://resilience4j.github.io/resilience4j/) integration, including Circuit Breakers & Rate Limiting.
 * Testing support via [Hamkrest](https://github.com/npryce/hamkrest) matchers and an in-memory [WebDriver](https://github.com/SeleniumHQ/selenium) implementation.

 Lastly, [http4k](https://http4k.org) is proven in production, it has been adopted in at least 2 global investment banks (that we know of) and is delivering traffic for a major publishing website (easily serving 10s of million hits per day on a few nodes) since March 2017.

-You can see a few example applications [here](/in_action/).
+You can see a few example applications [here](/in_action/), including a bootstrap project for creating a [**Github -> Travis -> Heroku** CD pipeline](https://github.com/http4k/http4k-bootstrap) in a single command.

 ##### Footnotes
 * "But... but... but... asynchronous!
 And Webscale!", I heard them froth.
 Yes, you are correct - "Server as a Function" is based on asynchronous functions and [**http4k**](https://http4k.org) is synchronous.
 However, we tried this already and found that for 99% of apps it actually makes things harder unless you've got async all the way down.
 We found that this plainly didn't matter for our use-case so went for Simple™... maybe Kotlin co-routines will make this simpler - we'll see.